Prathm98/airbusaerothon/README.md

-# airbusaerothon
+# hackathonairbus1
-This repository contains code for Airbus aerothon project created by BitByBit team.
+for Bit By Bit team to deploy in particular repository